Delete Message operation deletes the specified message from the queue.

 myqueue with the name of your queue, and

-When making a request against the emulated storage service, specify the emulator hostname and Queue service port as
+When you make a request against the emulated storage service, specify the emulator host name and Queue service port as

 127.0.0.1:10001, followed by the emulated storage account name:

 The request URI supports the following parameters.

 ||Required.
 A valid pop receipt value returned from an earlier call to the Get Messages or Update Message operation.|

 The following table describes required and optional request headers.

 ||Required.
 Specifies the authorization scheme, account name, and signature.
 For more information, see Authorize requests to Azure Storage.|

 ||Required.
 Specifies the Coordinated Universal Time (UTC) for the request.
 For more information, see Authorize requests to Azure Storage.|

 ||Optional.
 Specifies the version of the operation to use for this request.
 For more information, see Versioning for the Azure Storage services.|